 Athens has four tiers of restaurants.
 In an estiatorio, travellers will get the familiar but more expensive restaurant experience.
-Tavernas are less formal, cheaper and oriented toward more traditional cooking.
-The psistaria are the Greek equivalent of a steakhouse, often buffet with spit-fired meat on display, while psarotaverna specialise in seafood dishes.
+Tavernas are less formal, cheaper and generally offer traditional dishes.
+Psistaria are Greece's version of a steakhouse.
+They're often buffets with spit-fired meat on display.
+Lastly, psarotaverna specialise in seafood dishes.

-In Athens there is a culture of street vending, which means one can do all one's eating 'en route', so to speak.
-Among the culinary curiosities on offer are Koulouri (sesame seed bread ring), Galaktoboureko (custard-filled pastry dusted with icing sugar) and Tyropitta (cheese or spinach pies) are among the foods on offer are.
-Souvlaki is another popular Greek fast food consisting of meat and vegetables grilled on a skewer and often served in a pita sandwich.
+Athens also has a culture of street vending.
+Koulouri (sesame seed bread ring), Galaktoboureko (custard-filled pastry dusted with icing sugar) and Tyropitta (cheese or spinach pies) are among the foods on offer are.
+Souvlaki is another popular Greek fast food.
+It consists of meat and vegetables grilled on a skewer, and is often served in a pita sandwich.
 Visitors will find many of these foods in the Syntagma district.

 The strong, anise-flavoured liqueur, Ouzo, dominates the drinking scene.
 Ouzo originated in Greece and is traditionally served with the mezedes.
 Greece also has a very long history of wine production, though connoisseurs may be disappointed by the lack of subtlety.